Jasmuheen: Deaths of followers

 As of 2012, five deaths had been directly linked to breatharianism and Jasmuheen's publications.
 Jasmuheen has denied any responsibility for the deaths.

 Lani Marcia Roslyn Morris, a 53-year-old Melbourne resident, died in 1999 while attempting the breatharian "diet" advocated by Jasmuheen.
 Jim Vadim Pesnak, 63, and his wife Eugenia, 60, were jailed for six years and two years, respectively, on charges of manslaughter for their involvement in the death of Morris.
 Pesnak had delayed seeking medical attention.
 Referring to this case, Jasmuheen commented that Morris's practice of inedia perhaps was "not coming from a place of integrity and did not have the right motivation".

-Jasmuheen offered similar defence in response to the death of Verity Linn, who died of hypothermia and dehydration with lack of nutrition while practising inedia in Scotland, her diary mentioning Jasmuheen's teachings.
+Jasmuheen offered a similar defence in response to the death of Verity Linn, who died of hypothermia and dehydration due to a lack of nutrition while practising inedia in Scotland, her diary mentioning Jasmuheen's teachings.
 Linn's body was found in a tent.
 In 2012, it was reported that a Swiss woman died of starvation after having attempted to survive purely on light, as taught in one of Jasmuheen's books.
 In 2017, a Dutch woman living in a household of four practitioners of breatharianism inspired by Jasmuheen died under mysterious circumstances.
 The three remaining members of the household are suspected of withholding the malnourished woman adequate medical care.

 In 1999, Michelle Shirley, spokeswoman for the Cult Information Centre, told the BBC that the centre had been contacted five times in the previous 12 months by concerned friends and family members of Breatharians and that "although Breatharianism is not strictly a cult, the centre has been monitoring its activities".
 She added, "We are particularly concerned about any implication that if it doesn't work, it is the person's fault.
 That implies there is nothing wrong with the Breatharians' teachings."

 In the end of 2017, 22-year-old German citizen Finn Bogumil died on the Caribbean island of Dominica, reportedly of fasting.
-According to witnesses, he was not eating or drinking for several days ahead of his death, and had told friends and family members of his plans to only live off of sunlight.
+According to witnesses, he was not eating or drinking for several days ahead of his death, and had told friends and family members of his plans to live only on sunlight.
 German news station NDR also released a documentary about this case in March 2019.

 Jasmuheen has written that "If you haven't found the light that will nourish you, you may have the intention to become a breatharian, but in fact you may be putting yourself through food deprivation.
 There is one known case where a person died when trying to become a breatharian."